tobiassodergren/maven-lab-plugin/readme.txt

 * "@BEGIN_VERSION_ONLY <stepNo>" start a block of code that belongs to a step
 * "@END_VERSION_ONLY <stepNo>" end a block of code that belongs to a step

+Notice that the entire line containing a tag will be removed from the output!
+The purpose of this is to support tags regardless of the file format, eg java, properties or xml.

+The stepNo can either be a number or a constant.
+When using constants they must be specified in a file called "labStepConstants.properties" placed in the root of the project.
+The line number of the constant is used as stepNo.

 Process:
 * Create lab code
 * Add version TAGS (@BEGIN_VERSION, @END_VERSION, @BEGIN_VERSION_ONLY, @END_VERSION_ONLY)